MatsMoll/matsmoll.github.io/_posts/2024-02-11-the-ai-of-dbt.md

 Test data transformations
 </video>

-Just look at how we can ask for feature x, and it knows that you need to provide y and z.
+Just look at how we can ask for the `question_embedding`, and it knows that you need to provide a `question` and a `description`.

 ## Conclusion
 The AI landscape has evolved a lot in the past years, and we have a lot of good tooling to simplify the development of AI products.
 However, managing ML products on a system scale still needs a lot of implicit knowledge.
 Something that can also lead to extra work, longer onboarding times, and confusion.